Can-Wu/fMRI_Clustering/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/17630430/14062410/bcfc636a-f36b-11e5-9251-9378e6817386.png "Ward Clusters 5000")

-From the above images, we can easily see appreciate the impact of cluster number on clustering.
-Compared with the original fMRI image (48320 voxels), the clustered image with cluster_number = 500 (i.e. ~100x compression) and cluster_number = 5000 (10x compression) retain most of their features.
-However, the clustered image with cluster_number = 50 lost substantial information.
+From the above images, we can appreciate the impact of cluster number on clustering.
+Compared with the original fMRI image (48320 voxels), the images after clustering with cluster_number = 500 (i.e. ~100x compression) and cluster_number = 5000 (10x compression) retain most of their features.
+However, the image with cluster_number = 50 lost substantial spatially-related information.

 3. References
 -----------